stanford-rc/www.sherlock.stanford.edu/src/docs/software/overview.md

     For more information about building your own software on Sherlock, please see the [Software Installation page](/docs/software/install).

-If the software you need is not in the [list of available software](list), and you have trouble installing it on your own, please [contact us][url_contact] with ^^complete details about the package^^, and we will try to help you install it.
+If the software you need is not in the [list of available software][url_list], and you have trouble installing it on your own, please [contact us][url_contact] with ^^as much details about the package as possible^^, and we will try to help you install it.

 If it's a widely used software that could benefit multiple users across different scientific communities, we will consider install it globally as